The Ig® Nobel Prizes Archive

 The 24/7 Lectures

 The 24/7 Lectures began in 2001 and continue with more and more experts describing their specialties – first in 24 seconds, and then in 7 words.
-Before theses, there were the Heisenberg Certainty Lectures.
+In prior years, there were the Heisenberg Certainty Lectures.

-You’ll find them all together into one 24/7 Lectures page.
+You’ll find them all together on one 24/7 Lectures page.

 Every Ig Nobel Prize ceremony since 1996 has included a new mini-opera, performed by professional opera singers (with Nobel Laureates acting in supporting roles).
 These mini-operas honor the tradition of the classic Bugs Bunny cartoons “What’s Opera, Doc?” and “Rabbit of Seville“—each mini-opera is a pasticcio that marries a brand new story & words to beloved old music (from operas, popular songs, etc.).

 - 2022: “The Know-It-All Club” will premiere as part of the 32nd First Annual Ig Nobel Prize ceremony. —PLOT: The members of The Know-It-All Club flaunt their pride in their own knowledge, and their level of respect for the other members of the club.

 - 2021: “A Bridge Between People” [video] premiered as part of the 31st First Annual Ig Nobel Prize ceremony-PLOT: Children, seeing that many adults are angry at each other, decide to literally build bridges – little, tiny suspension bridges – between people.
 Each little bridge permanently joins together TWO angry adults.